BIONF/fDOG/README.md

 ## Setup fDOG

-**NOTE**: in case you haven't installed/used [greedyFAS](https://github.com/BIONF/FAS) before, please run [setupFAS](https://github.com/BIONF/FAS/wiki/setupFAS) first.

 After installing *fdog*, you need to setup *fdog* to get its dependencies and pre-calculated data.

+**NOTE**: in case you haven't installed [greedyFAS](https://github.com/BIONF/FAS) before, it will be installed automatically within *fDOG* setup.
+However, you need to run [setupFAS](https://github.com/BIONF/FAS/wiki/setupFAS) after *fDOG* setup finished before actually using *fDOG*!

-You can do it by just running this command
+You can setup fDOG by running this command
 ```
 fdog.setup -o /output/path/for/fdog/data
 ```